vickmiranda/led_rpi/Readme.md

-The application uses flask to develop a web application framework The application is intended to be used to deploy the apps in an embedded device.
+The application uses flask to develop a web application framework This application is only to demostrate the use of the web page to control IO pins on the RPI.